-- Log in through your Mastodon server’s website
+- Log in through your Mastodon server’s website or using the web app

-- Go to Edit profile > Verification
+- Click on Edit profile

 - On Mastodon, press the Save changes button in your Mastodon profile settings.
+It is important that you do this step after you have already inserted the HTML code into your own website.

 Create your own server and have your official Fediverse account there

-You might want to make your own Fediverse server, perhaps as a subdomain of your official website.
-This is what the European Union did when they made their own Mastodon server ⧉ and their own PeerTube server ⧉.
+If you’re really keen, the most watertight way to verify your identity is to make your own Fediverse server as a subdomain of your official website.
+This is what the European Union did when they made their own Mastodon server ⧉.
 Because the European Union’s official website is well known as being at europa.eu, and their servers are all subdomains of europa.eu, it means all the accounts on their servers can be trusted as being official EU Fediverse accounts.
 Making your own server on a subdomain is much easier and cheaper than you think.

-…and don’t do any of these!
+…but don’t verify by doing any of these!

 - Don’t use “verified” badges next to your name, they don’t mean anything.
 Because no one owns the Fediverse, there is no central authority to give out “verified” badges the way Twitter etc do.
 If you do see any Twitter-style verified badges these are just custom emoji and don’t mean anything, it’s just people having fun or messing around.